 LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-LIXIL’s success depends on the support of a broad range of stakeholders.
+LIXIL has positioned improving the quality of people’s daily lives and solving social issues through active engagement with stakeholders as one of our material issues.
 We are committed to proactively engaging in dialogue with all of our stakeholders, including customers, business partners, members of the communities where our operational facilities are located, shareholders and investors, and our employees and their families, to collect and reflect their opinions in our business operations and corporate social responsibility activities.

 |Stakeholders||Type of Engagement|

 |Customers||We incorporate customer opinions and provide timely and appropriate disclosure on our products and services.
-We offer customer support via telephone, email, 116 showrooms worldwide, and online showrooms.
+We offer customer support via telephone, email, 111 showrooms worldwide, and online showrooms.

 Customer Satisfaction >

 |Suppliers||We build and maintain strong relationships with our suppliers by facilitating two-way communication.
 Based on the results of our responsible procurement surveys, we share our Procurement Principles, recognize current circumstances, and follow through on promised improvements.
 We also hold regular meetings with suppliers to share information on regulatory trends and new procurement strategies.